A Passion for Helping Employees

 Small Class Wage and Hour & PAGA |

-The Appellate Court also affirmed the intent of the statute to provide California employees with a forum in California to litigate employment-related claims if the terms of his or her employment changed after Jan.
-1, 2017.
-Ian is hopeful that this will help ensure that such forum selection clauses in California go by the wayside, as was intended by the statute.
+The Appellate Court also affirmed the intent of the statute to provide California employees with a forum in California to litigate employment-related claims if the terms of their employment changed after January 1, 2017.

 - OCJBA (Orange County Jewish Bar Association)